Oxygen transmission rate

 When starting the OTR analysis, the temperature and relative humidity (dry, normal, or moist) are chosen based on the predicted storage conditions of the product.
 Testing condition selection is very important, as the temperature and relative humidity of the environment affect the barrier effect of the material.

 One commonly used method of OTR testing is coulometric OTR.
-In coulometric tests, the material of interest is sealed between two chambers of the OTR machine.
-One of these chambers contains oxygen and the other one does not.
+In coulometric tests, the material is sealed between two chambers of the OTR machine.
+One of these chambers contains oxygen, and the other one does not.
 A coulometric sensor measures the oxygen that is transmitted through the barrier film from one chamber to another and thus determines the oxygen transmission rate and permeability of the material.

 Suitable sample materials for oxygen transmission rate testing